==================

 Best Birding Season: Late Spring or Early Summer

-At any given time, when you’re driving in the forest, you will spot Scrub-Jays, perching on the wires, Red-Cockaded Woodpeckers, and more.
+At any given time, when you’re driving in the forest, you will spot scrub jays perching on the wires, Red-Cockaded Woodpeckers, and more.
 Since Salt Spring is famous for swimming and gets quite busy, birding is perfect on the weekends and in the morning.

 In addition, butterfly viewing is terrific in the spring, while seasonal hunting also occurs in the area.